Alexis-Papazoglou/VoiceMeUp/README.md

 1. Clone the repository: `git clone https://github.com/username/project.git`
 2. Navigate to the backend directory: `cd project/backend`
+3. You need to create a .env file in the root directory of the backend and add your ChatGPT API KEY and the fakeyou Username and Password.
-3. Install the backend dependencies: `npm install`
+4. Install the backend dependencies: `npm install`
-4. Start the backend server: `npm start`
+5. Start the backend server: `npm start`
-5. In a new terminal, navigate to the frontend directory: `cd ../frontend`
+6. In a new terminal, navigate to the frontend directory: `cd ../frontend`
-6. Install the frontend dependencies: `npm install`
+7. Install the frontend dependencies: `npm install`
-7. Start the frontend server: `npm start`
+8. Start the frontend server: `npm start`

 ## Usage